The Club would love to hear from anyone who can contribute to this page on the history of chess in Kāpiti. You can

 The beginnings of the current Kāpiti Chess Club first met 5 June 1984 at Glenys Mills’ Waikanae home and consisted of Glenys, Leo Eichholtz, Bill Pirie, Alvaro Lacunza and Tom Powell.
 On 3 July they shifted to the Waikanae Plunket rooms, then briefly to the Raumati South Tennis Club rooms before meeting in Bill Pirie’s garage in Raumati South.

 The Club was established formally in November 1987, and was listed in the New Zealand Chess Federation Club Directory from 1988.
 Bill Cox was Club President, Leo Eichholtz was Secretary-Treasurer, and Alvaro Lacunza was Captain.
 In early 1988, the Club moved to Kāpiti College at Raumati Beach, where it met for the next 7 years.

-In 1990 the Club became an Incorporated Society, with a formal constitution adopted by its then 16 members.
+In 1990 the Club became an Incorporated Society, with a formal constitution.
 It remained an Incorporated Society until 2006.

 In 1991 the first open Kāpiti Rapid Tournament was held.
 A history of the annual Kāpiti Rapid tournament can be found here.